 The Whistleblower Protection Coordinator (WBP Coordinator), designated by the Inspector General, is responsible for educating agency employees about prohibitions on retaliation for protected disclosures, and employees’ rights and remedies against retaliation for protected disclosures.
-The law does not permit the WBP Coordinator to act as a legal representative, agent, or advocate for DOL employees, contractors and grantees.
+The law does not permit the WBP Coordinator to act as a legal representative, agent, or advocate for DOL applicants or employees, or employees of DOL contractors, subcontractors, grantees, or subgrantees.
 To contact the Whistleblower Protection Coordinator, send an email to: OIGWhistleblower@oig.dol.gov

 Whistleblower retaliation is an adverse action in response to a protected disclosure of information.
 Retaliation includes almost any personnel action, failure to take a personnel action, or the threat to take or fail to take a personnel action, which adversely affects the whistleblower.

-In order for your disclosure to be protected, you must have a reasonable, good faith belief that the allegations you are disclosing are truthful.
+In order for your disclosure to be protected, your disclosure must pertain to a DOL program, and, if you are an employee of a DOL contractor, subcontractor, grantee, or subgrantee, your disclosure must relate to a DOL contract or grant.
+You must also have a reasonable, good faith belief that the allegations you are disclosing are truthful.
 There are five types of protected disclosures:

 Federal Employees

 DOL employees or applicants for employment may file whistleblower retaliation complaints with the OIG Hotline or the U.S. Office of Special Counsel (OSC), both of which have the authority to investigate complaints.
-If you submit a complaint to the OIG Hotline, the OIG will review it and notify you whether we or whether the OSC should process the complaint.
+If you submit a complaint to the OIG Hotline, the OIG will review it and notify you whether the OIG or OSC should process the complaint.
+For information about the differences in the process and potential remedies based on whether you file your complaint with the OIG or OSC, you can contact the Whistleblower Protection Coordinator.

 Employees of DOL Contractors, Subcontractors and Grantees

-If you are an employee of a DOL contractor, subcontractor, or grantee, and you believe you have been retaliated against for whistleblowing related to DOL funds or to you may file a whistleblower retaliation complaint with the OIG Hotline.
+If you are an employee of a DOL contractor, subcontractor, grantee, or subgrantee and you believe you have been retaliated against for whistleblowing related to DOL funds you may file a whistleblower retaliation complaint with the OIG Hotline.
+The OIG is required to investigate a complaint of whistleblower retaliation brought by an employee of a DOL contractor, subcontractor, grantee, or subgrantee unless the OIG determines that the complaint is frivolous, fails to allege a violation of the prohibition against whistleblower retaliation, or has previously been addressed in another Federal or State judicial or administrative proceeding initiated by the complainant.

 The OIG WBP Coordinator’s presentation, Whistleblower Rights and Protections for DOL Employees answers more questions.